RausellLab/CNVxplorer/README.md

-# CNVxplorer: A webtool for the clinical interpretation of CNVs
+# CNVxplorer: A webtool for the clinical interpretation of CNVs in rare disease patients

 # Table of contents